United Breast Cancer Foundation

-Company overview
+Overview

 Founded in October 2000, the United Breast Cancer Foundation (UBCF) is a national 501(c)(3) nonprofit that began as a small grassroots organization serving low-income, under and uninsured women and men in New York.
 UBCF has grown to serve women, men and their families across the country as a national philanthropic organization.
 UBCF has been a Combined Federal Campaign-approved charity since 2013.

+Fundraising

+UBCF reported total income of $35,342,874 for the year ending December 31, 2021.
+It has received a Three-Star rating of "Good" from Charity Navigator, based on an assessment of its financial health and governance policies.

+In 2013, the United Breast Cancer Foundation was ranked No. 35 on a list of "America's Worst Charities" compiled by The Center for Investigative Reporting and The Tampa Bay Times.
+The rankings were based on how much they spent on fundraising.
+UBCF spent $7.2 million of the $12.7 million it had raised in 2014 on professional fundraising consultants.

 The organization has been criticized for highly aggressive street marketing tactics under investigation by the NYS Attorney General's Office.

 The founder and executive director of UBCF is Stephanie Mastroianni, who was inspired to form the organization after her mother died from breast cancer at the age of 42.
 Mastroianni is not a volunteer and is one of the highest paid non-profit leaders in the world at $324,500.
 According to the organization's IRS Form 990, the board is stacked with family members: Mastroianni, her father, Nicholas Mastroianni Sr., and her brother, Nicholas Mastroianni Jr., who comprise the three members of the board of directors.

-Charitable works

-UBCF's mission is to make a positive difference in the lives of those affected by breast cancer by providing screening, treatment, after-care, educational materials, patient and family assistance and information.
-UBCF provides grants to hospitals and community health centers to benefit patients and families coping with breast cancer.
-The Foundation strives to alleviate the stress and strain that cancer can cause to patients and families and to foster health and well-being through both traditional and holistic treatments and never deny anyone service regardless of age, race, gender or income.

-UBCF administers seven programs; Breast Screening, Individual Grant, Audrey B. Mastroianni College Scholarship, Holistic Care, Breast Reconstruction, Child Sponsorship, and Community Service.

-UBCF's Breast Screening Program provides funds for a variety of breast screening technologies including mammography, ultrasound, breast thermography and MRI to individuals regardless of age, income, gender, race, ethnicity or health insurance coverage.
-UBCF's Breast Screening Program operates in a unique way.
-UBCF works with screening facilities across the country to ensure that women and men received the type of screening recommended by their healthcare professional at the location of their choice.